Meet Your Host!

 After my third year back in the states, my desire to live tropically was nagging at me.
 I was slaving away on the hamster wheel of city life, while our farm was being looked after by a crew of young fun lovers who weren't communicating with us and left the farm in a stunning state of atrophy and disorder.
 I made the determination to return and start sorting things out, both with the farm as well as within myself.

 I know that there are a lot of people, out there, who have land or intend to get some and want to do something impactful with it.
 Even with as much experience as I had as a contributor to places like this, the reality of owning and operating it has been a whole other set of learning curves.
 In today's climate, people are looking to ecologically and socially beneficial projects for guidance and inspiration.
-Sharing Insights Podcast has turned out to be the perfect vehicle to get these stories and advice out there, so that more places can have a better chance to thrive.
+Sharing Insights Podcast seemed to be the perfect vehicle to get these stories and advice out there, so that more places can have a better chance to thrive.

 Thanks for joining us on the adventure!